Perez wins chaotic Monaco GP, Ferrari blows it for Leclerc

 Leclerc also won the pole a year ago but never got to start because he crashed at the end of qualifying, and the car’s gearbox failed moments before the start.
 In 2018 and 2019, Leclerc had retired from the race with crash damage.

 The race was delayed by 70 minutes for heavy rain and began from a rolling start behind a safety car.
 It was then red-flagged on Lap 30 after Mick Schumacher’s heavy crash three laps earlier sliced his Haas car in two.
-He escaped unharmed.
+He was uninjured.

-“I’m fine, very, very upset not to finish the race,” Schumacher said.
-“I don’t know why the car split in two.”

 George Russell finished fifth for Mercedes ahead of McLaren’s Lando Norris and the Alpine of Fernando Alonso.
 Seven-time F1 champion Lewis Hamilton was eighth for Mercedes — extending his winless run with the Silver Arrows to eight races — while Valtteri Bottas was ninth for Alfa Romeo and Sebastian Vettel 10th for Aston Martin.